CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - DNS TXT record:
   - Name: DomainAuth uses `_domainauth.example.com.`, whilst VeraId uses `_veraid.example.com.`.
   - Value: DomainAuth requires the value to begin with the number `0`, denoting the version of the DomainAuth TXT record format, followed by a space.
 This value does not have a version number in VeraId.
+- VeraId does not explicitly support intermediate certificates, and its implementations do not support them.
+Consequently, the `intermediateCertificates` field in the Member Id Bundle is not present in VeraId.

 VeraId is led by the author of this document, who intends to deprecate the VeraId specification in favour of DomainAuth and update the reference implementations to fully comply with this specification.